Ángeles Santos Torroella

-Ángeles Santos Torroella (7 November 1911 – 3 October 2013) was a Catalan Spanish surrealist painter.
+Ángeles Santos Torroella (7 November 1911 – 3 October 2013) was a Spanish surrealist painter.
 Born in Portbou, Catalonia, she was the sister of the poet and art critic Rafael Santos Torroella.
 She married the painter Emili Grau Sala.
-Her son is the painter :ca:Julià Grau i Santos.
+Her son is the painter Julià Grau i Santos.
 In 2003 she received the Gold Medal of Merit in the Fine Arts, awarded by the Ministry of Culture of Spain and in 2005, the Creu de Sant Jordi, awarded by the Government of Catalonia.